Today's Articles

 Resurrection City Wash.
 D.C., 1968

 The first phase of the Poor People's Campaign began on this date in 1968.
-Convoys had started from different sections of America on May 2, and picked up demonstrators along the way.
+Convoys started from different sections of America on May 2, and they picked up demonstrators along the way.
 On this day, nine caravans of poor people arrived in Washington, D.C.

 In the capital, demonstrators erected a camp called "Resurrection City" on a 16-acre site near the Lincoln Memorial.
 Reverend Ralph Abernathy, the Southern Christian Leadership Conference's (SCLC) successor to the slain Dr. Martin Luther King, Jr., began the Poor People's Campaign with the proclamation that "the poor are no longer divided.
 We are not going to let the white man put us down anymore.
 It's not white power, and I'll give you some news, it's not Black power, either.
 It's poor power, and we're going to use it."